jannejy/hexlet-js/README.md

-# hexlet-jsMy first project on Hexlet
+My first project on Hexlet